Hormone Happy Horchata

-Is this thing called “balance” always going to elude us?
+Is this thing called “hormone balance” always going to elude us?

 Are we doomed to some of the looming side-effects of hormonal disequilibrium no matter our age?
 (I’m talking…hair loss, night sweats, belly fat, breast tenderness, PMS and more!)

-I’m a big fan of bringing our understanding of our bodies to a deeper level so that we have the knowledge to take the best care of ourselves right at our very own fingertips.
-I love talking hormones and I always aim to make the complex chemical web inside infinitely understandable.
+I’m a big fan of bringing our understanding of our bodies and our physiology to a deeper level so that we have the knowledge and know-how to take the best care of ourselves right at our very own fingertips.
+I love talking about hormones!
+And I always aim to make the complex chemical web inside infinitely understandable.